TinosNitso/AutoCove-Plugin/README.md

 If there's ever a discrepancy between 2 large Scripts, a neat trick is to turn off the colors (for speed), maximize EC, & then use the address combo-box to instantly switch btwn them.
 To verify the difference, edit one Script until the address matches the other.
 Another trick is to scroll through the (3of5) 20 inputs example, to see how ECDSA multisigs vary.

 Another example is from [slp_dollar.artifact](https://github.com/simpleledger/Electron-Cash-SLP/blob/cashscript-dev/lib/cashscript/slp_dollar.artifact).
 It's for SLP tokens which can always be frozen by the issuer, by forcibly sending any possible descendent to a frozen state.
-There's a bug since DEPTH+Δ>1 for all branches.
 `5579009c635679016b7f77820134947f5c7f7701207f75527902010187916959798277589d5a79827701219d5b798277589d170000000000000000406a04534c500001010453454e4420577a7e587e59797e587e5b797e7b01207f77082202000000000000760317a9147e5156797e587e5c7a7e01147e5c79a97e53797ea97e01877e780317a9147e51577a7e587e5d7a7e01147e58797e547a7ea97e01877e7b041976a9147e5a7aa97e0288ac7e727e7b7e7c7e577a7eaa885579a97b88716e7c828c7f75577aa87bbbac77777767557a519d55796101687f77820134947f5c7f7701207f75587951876352790100886758790100876352795188686851597a7e7b527f777e082202000000000000760317a9147e7ba97e01877e7c041976a9147e557a7e0288ac7e170000000000000000376a04534c500001010453454e4420577a7e587e557a7e537a7c537a7e7b7e557a7eaa88537a7b6e7c828c7f75557aa87bbbac7768`

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.5.WebP)